dmvvilela/go-poc-2/README.md

+# Go lang POC 2 - Daniel Vilela

 Golang CRUD with gorilla mux, mysql or postgresql and all the tests.

+It is an API for contacts with name and email (unique).

 Create a .env file like below.
 Just uncomment if you want to use mysql or postgres and change it for your user and password.

+It uses different databases for production and for testing, so create them accordingly.

 ```
 # Postgres Live